ptorres001/census_HI_classification_model/README.md

 ![Alabama Confusion](PNG/Albama_LogReg_Confusion_Matrix.png)

 # Conclusion
 Our model, using our desired metrics, was fit to our data very well.
 It ran with a high precision score and allowed for high levels of interpretation.
+However, we would like to decrease the dimensions using a technique like Principal Component Analysis.

 # Further Steps

 We would like to run further tests on datasets that contain the same information as the Census data but for very different populations and places with different policies than New York.

+In the future, deep learning techniques like MLP will be used in order to determine

 # Recommendations
 1. The health insurance industry would be better served by a model that took a holistic look at the target audience
 2. Use this modeling information to target areas where demographics that fit these features are clustered
-3. Fitting models to similar states bins, in terms of policies, would serve to bring a level of precision that could achieve maximum efficiency
+3. Fitting models to similar states in bins, in terms of policies, would serve to bring a level of precision that could achieve maximum efficiency.